 Sometimes the term “secondary packaging” is used for this.
 By this, we mean that the original product is packed in, for example, a box, dolly, crate or tray.

 The growth and prosperity of the world population will cause food demand to grow.
 It’s expected to increase by as much as 60% in 2050 compared to 2015.
 This calls for efficient and innovative food production processes to meet the increased demand.
 End-of-line automation of your machinery can contribute to this.

 Until 2030, it is estimated that only in the Netherlands already 40,000 people will reach retirement age (source: ING, Foodtech report).
 The influx of new employees is urgently needed, but heavy and simple work is not in demand.
 End-of-Line automation can largely solve the shortage of staff and allow your staff to specialize in other areas.

 Society and consumers are becoming increasingly critical.
 Food is preferably as fresh as possible, traceable and of course completely safe.
-End-of-Line automation can improve food safety through the integration of robots.
+Automated End-of-Line solutions can improve food safety through the integration of robots.
 Less human interference in the production process reduces the risk of errors.